gsx750ss-dev/institutional-friction-toolkit/README.md

 - supplementary-response-modules.md

 ---
+---

+## Additional Structural Documents

+See also:

+- auto-loop-invalidity-rule.md
+- audit-log-structure.md
+- state-exception-procedural-limits.md

+These documents define minimal procedural safeguards for high-impact AI system development and deployment.

+---
 ## License
 This material is released into the public domain under CC0.
 No author attribution is required.